Timurik163/futureofcoding.org/notes/future-authoring.md

 **Describe what your leisure life would be like, if it was set up to be genuinely productive and enjoyable.**
 **Think and write for at least two minutes, then move on.**

-I definitely like dance.
-I also enjoy running and working out in general.
-I joined ClassPass this morning and am going to a barre class with Sarah in a few hours.
-I also love to read.
-I do enjoy a bit of television here and there, and it does relax me before bed.
-I also really love brunch.
-I think at some point I could see myself picking up a musical instrument but let's start with dance first.
-Also I could see myself picking up drawing, because it's a way to train your brain to see in a different way.

 #### 1.6.
 Your Family Life in the Future

 **Take a moment to consider your home and family life.
 Peaceful, harmonious family life provides people with a sense of belonging, support for their ambitions, and reciprocal purpose.
 Describe what your ideal family would be like.
 You can write about your parents and siblings, or about your plans for your own partner, or about your children, if any – or about all of these.
 What kind of partner would be good for you?
 How could you improve your relationship with your parents or siblings?**
 **Think and write for at least two minutes, then move on.**

-At this very moment, my family life is pretty ideal.
-I am totally in love with my partner Sarah, we see each other throughout the day, and my relationship to each of my parents and siblings is really strong and enjoyable.
-It's difficult to think about whether I want kids or not as some point from my current perspective.
-Clearly right now I wouldn't want them.
-I think I might feel differently after I choose my crusade and make some sort of signifiant progress towards it.
-Also it might feel more possible and exciting when I'm more finacially secure.

 #### 1.7.
 Your Career in the Future

 **Much of what people find engaging in life is related to their careers.
 A good career provides security, status, interest, and the possibility of contributing to the community.
 Take a moment to consider your school or work careers, or both.
 Where do you want to be in six months?
 Two years?
 Five years?
 Why?
 What are you trying to accomplish?**
 **Think and write for at least two minutes, then move on.**

-In the next six to twelve months, I'd like to make progress on 1) my crusade or 2) a finacial way to support myself while not losing much flexibility.

-In the next two years, I'd like to have a corpus of work that I am proud of and that earns me a small amount of acclaim within my community.

-In the next five years, I'd love to have my crusade nailed down and have begun working on it in earnest.
-Potentially this will look like starting a research lab, or starting a company or startup, or creating a Kickstarter, or getting a job at a think tank or lab that I admire.

 #### 1.8.
 Qualities You Admire

 **People you automatically admire have qualities that you would like to possess or imitate.
 Identifying those qualities can help you determine who it is that you want to be.
 Take a moment to think about the two or three people you most admire.
 Who are they?
 Which qualities do they possess that you wish you had?**
 **Think and write for at least two minutes, then move on.**

-I admire Docks, Bret Victor, Juan Benet, and Elon Musk.
-What all of these people have in common is strong principles and priorities that they live by in such a way that the people around them and the broader world is effected by them.
-It's really the combination of integrity and vision.

 ### The Ideal Future: Complete Summary